 The National Wind Technology Center comprises the necessary infrastructure, highly experienced staff, and state-of-the-art equipment needed to provide its partners and stakeholders with a full spectrum of research and development capabilities to develop everything at one location.

-Just south of Boulder, Colorado, the National Wind Technology Center is nestled at the base of the Rocky Mountain foothills.
-The 305-acre site experiences diverse and vigorous wind patterns—more than 100 miles per hour—making it an ideal setting for evaluating the reliability and performance of wind turbines.
+From conceptualizing taller turbines capable of greater energy capture to assessing the United States' offshore wind energy needs and potential, the National Wind Technology Center drives industry acceleration.
+The 305-acre site experiences diverse and vigorous wind patterns of more than 100 miles per hour, making it the ideal setting for evaluating the reliability and performance of wind turbines.

 - Distributed Wind Resource Assessment: State of the Industry

 - Deployment of Wind Turbines in the Built Environment: Risks, Lessons, and Recommended Practices

 - Lidar-Enhanced Wind Turbine Control: Past, Present, and Future

 - Development of a 5 MW reference gearbox for offshore wind turbines

 - Wind plant system engineering through optimization of layout and yaw control